gdscnuml/Google-Developer-Technologies/README.md

 # Google-Developer-Technologies
 This repository contains code and resources related to Google Developers technologies. <br>
-This repository is powered by Google Developer Students Club NUML Islamabad.
+This repository is powered by Google Developer Student Club - NUML.